You are currently viewing 5 Signs of Poor Scalp Health

 Oiliness

 The scalp generates natural oils that keep hair moisturized and healthy.
 Natural oil protects the scalp from drying out too quickly, which can lead to hair brittleness and breakage.
 However, if the scalp becomes too oily, it can promote the growth of bacteria and fungi that cause dandruff and other scalp conditions.
-You can find out whether you have excessively oily hair by scheduling a hair analysis with a local hair restoration and replacement service.

 Burning/Itching